Pairing and duality of algebraic quantum groupoids: . Pairing and duality of multiplier Hopf algebroids

 Here, in the first equality we have $v\in A^C\ot {_C}A$ and $v'\in A'_B\ot {^B -3pt}A'$ while in the second one we have $v\in A_B\ot {^B -3pt}A$ and $v'\in {A'}^C\ot {_C}A'$.
 Again we use the appropriate four pairings. \ssnl The formulas involving the other canonical maps will come for free by the use of the antipodes.

 \opm i) It is not clear if the above notion will be the final one.
-We have nothing like the existence of the actions as we had for a pairing of weak multiplier Hopf algebras. \ssnl ii) The existence of such actions is expected, also for a pairing of multiplier Hopf algebroids as we will see when we show that it is satisfied for the pairing of a multiplier Hopf algebroid with its dual, in the case when integrals exist. \eopm Just as in the case of a pairing of weak multiplier Hopf algebras, we do not plan to study this concept further in this paper.
+By assuming that we have an admissible pairing as in Definition 3.1, we assume the existence of the actions given in that definition.
+For a pairing of multiplier Hopf algebras, these actions are also assumed.
+They are quite natural when the pairing is obtained when taking the duality for algebraic quantum groups. \ssnl ii) The existence of such actions is expected, also for a pairing of multiplier Hopf algebroids as we will see when we show that it is satisfied for the pairing of a multiplier Hopf algebroid with its dual, in the case when integrals exist. \eopm Just as in the case of a pairing of weak multiplier Hopf algebras, we do not plan to study this concept further in this paper.
 We refer to Section \ref{s:concl}, where among other things we discuss possible future research, for more comments. \ssnl Instead, we show that the two special cases we mentioned already, satisfy our conditions.
 This is done in the next section.